asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 Giving people in the organization an opportunity to see what programming is really like will go a long way in addressing this organizational dysfunction.
 Hopefully, with a better understanding of how development teams operate organizations will begin adopting more effective practices.

+Even in organizations that lack this kind of dysfunciton having leadership and management experience team impediments in real-time while the work is being done will help them help the team remove these organizational impediments.

 ## Conclusion

 <img src="/img/mobbing-practices.jpg" class="img-responsive" />

-These are just a few of the techniques we've found that make us effective mob programmers.
+These are just a few of the techniques we've found that make for effective mob programming sessions.
 There are most certainly more, keep experimenting to discover them.